tgsmith61591/reclab/doc/about.rst

 about building a bespoke recommender system, reclab was built to fill a perceived gap in open source recommender libraries.

+The goal of reclab is to provide a user-friendly library of out-of-the-box recommender solutions similar to scikit-learn.

+|

 What does it have to offer?
 ---------------------------